rphuong/birds/README.md

 |Loss|3.228|3.146|3.165|3.162|3.115|3.010|**2.942**|3.067|

 ### Reducing Overfitting
 Next, I wanted to reduce the overfitting of the model to the training set.
+At this point, the model was at 97.8% training accuracy but only 66.5% testing accuracy.

 #### Dropout
 After researching a bit about overfitting, I discovered that you can add noise